rachelngordon/movie-review-classification/README.md

 # movie-review-classification
-Classify negative and positive movie reviews using logistic regression
+Homework assignment to classify negative and positive movie reviews using logistic regression